loftwah/blog/src/content/blog/techdeck-academy.md

 ```
 Greetings,

 Secure and Scalable Web App Deployment with Terraform and Kubernetes

-Create a Terraform configuration to deploy a simple web application to AWS using Kubernetes.
-The application should be containerized using Docker, and the deployment should include security best practices and demonstrate basic scaling capabilities.
+Create a Terraform configuration to deploy a simple web application

-Requirements
+to AWS using Kubernetes.
+The application should be containerized
+using Docker, and the deployment should include security best
+practices and demonstrate basic scaling capabilities.

+Requirements:
-Create a Dockerfile for a simple Node.js web application (you can use a 'Hello World' example).
+- Create a Dockerfile for a simple Node.js web application
+  (you can use a 'Hello World' example).
-Use Terraform to provision the following AWS resources: EC2 instance(s) for Kubernetes nodes (minimum 2, auto-scaling desired), an EKS cluster, an AWS RDS PostgreSQL database instance, an AWS S3 bucket for application assets.
+- Use Terraform to provision the following AWS resources:
+  EC2 instance(s) for Kubernetes nodes (minimum 2, auto-scaling
+  desired), an EKS cluster, an AWS RDS PostgreSQL database instance,
+  an AWS S3 bucket for application assets.
-Deploy the containerized application to the EKS cluster using a Kubernetes Deployment and Service.
+- Deploy the containerized application to the EKS cluster using a
+  Kubernetes Deployment and Service.
-Implement persistent storage for the application using the AWS RDS database.
+- Implement persistent storage for the application using the AWS
+  RDS database.
-Secure the deployment by implementing appropriate IAM policies, network security groups, and Kubernetes RBAC.
+- Secure the deployment by implementing appropriate IAM policies,
+  network security groups, and Kubernetes RBAC.
-Include a basic autoscaling mechanism (Horizontal Pod Autoscaler) based on CPU utilization.
+- Include a basic autoscaling mechanism (Horizontal Pod Autoscaler)

-Examples
+  based on CPU utilization.

+Examples:
-Example IAM policy should restrict access to only necessary AWS services and resources.
+Example IAM policy should restrict access to only necessary AWS
+services and resources.

 Example Dockerfile:
 FROM node:16
 WORKDIR /app